bcgit/bc-java/README.md

 The **prov** module provides all the JCA/JCE provider functionality.

+The **util** module is the home for code which is used by other modules that does not need to be in prov.
+At the moment this is largely ASN.1 classes for the PKIX module.

 The **pkix** module is the home for code for X.509 certificate generation and the APIs for standards that rely on ASN.1 such as CMS, TSP, PKCS#12, OCSP, CRMF, and CMP.